Updated October 19, 2023

-China began a nuclear weapons program in the 1950s with significant help from the Soviet Union, which contributed advisors and technical equipment.
+The People’s Republic of China (PRC) began its nuclear weapons program in the 1950s with significant help from the Soviet Union, which contributed advisors and technical equipment.
 When Sino-Soviet relations cooled at the end of that decade, China moved forward on its own and successfully tested its first nuclear weapon in October 1964.
-China is the last of the five nuclear weapon states recognized under the Nuclear Non-Proliferation Treaty (NPT) to develop a nuclear program.
+The PRC is the last of the five nuclear weapon states recognized under the Nuclear Non-Proliferation Treaty (NPT) to develop a nuclear program.

-China’s nuclear strategy centers around deterrence through “assured retaliation.”
-This means that China believes it has the ability to survive an initial nuclear attack and retaliate proportionately.
-China keeps its nuclear weapons on low alert, meaning warheads and missiles are stored separately until they are paired in preparation for a strike.
-Consistent with its nuclear posture, China maintains a No First Use policy (NFU), which means it will not be the first to use a nuclear weapon in a conflict; rather, it will only use nuclear weapons in retaliation for a nuclear attack against its territory or military personnel.
-In viewing recent Chinese statements and investments, some experts have begun to question China’s commitment to this policy.
+The PRC officially maintains a No First Use policy (NFU), which means it will not be the first to use a nuclear weapon in a conflict; rather, it will only use nuclear weapons in retaliation to a nuclear attack against its territory or military personnel.
+The PRC has additionally committed itself not to use nuclear weapons against non-nuclear-weapon states or in nuclear-weapon-free zones.
+However, in light of recent Chinese statements, some experts have begun to question China’s commitment to this policy.

 The Pentagon estimates that China has a stockpile of 500 operational nuclear warheads.
 The PRC are upgrading and can deliver these weapons by air, sea and land – completing a full but still nascent nuclear triad.
 While Beijing has long focused on maintaining a minimum deterrent, its nuclear stockpile has increased beyond this point and may reach 1,500 warheads by 2035 if it continues at its current rate of proliferation.